GashinGh/AIS-Transportation-Classifier/README.md

 ## Results

 The results of the classification task are shown and compared in the jupyter notebook.
+You can reproduce them and, the only thing you need is the dataset, which is publicly available.